moebrowne/RPi-image-manager/README.md

 ./manager.sh
 ```

-## Supported Images
+## Images

-The following images are supported:
+You can either write a file from your local disk or download one of the inbuilt ones:

+- Raspbian Jessie
-- Raspbian (Wheezy & Jessie)
+- Raspbian Jessie Lite
 - Minbian
 - Ubuntu Snappy
 - OpenELEC